Bad Boy Bubby: Cast

-Production background
+Production

 Shortly after graduating from film school, Rolf de Heer collaborated with Ritchie Singer on the idea of what would eventually become Bad Boy Bubby.
 For most of the 1980s, de Heer collected ideas and wrote them on index cards.
 In 1987, he took a hiatus from making Bubby index cards, but in 1989 he resumed work.
 In 1989 or 1990 he saw the short film Confessor Caressor starring Nicholas Hope (which would eventually be included on the bonus DVD when Bad Boy Bubby was first released on DVD in 2004) and tracked him down.
 In 1991, de Heer began work on the actual script.

 After he heard a rumour about the reintroduction of the death penalty to Australia, de Heer was angered and rewrote the ending so that Bubby would be executed at the end of the film.
 This ending was scrapped when the rumour proved false.

 Filming took place in Port Adelaide between 30 November 1992 and 16 January 1993.

 The people with cerebral palsy Bubby meets are not actors, but actual disabled people.
 Hope, who was raised Catholic, found the scenes where Bubby curses God in front of Angel's parents difficult to film.

-Audio and visual innovation

 Director de Heer describes the film as one large experiment, especially in the method used to record the dialogue: binaural microphones were sewn into the wig worn by leading actor Nicholas Hope, one above each ear.
-This method gave the soundtrack a unique sound that closely resembled what the character would actually be hearing.
+This gave the soundtrack a unique and claustrophobic sound that closely resembled what the character would actually be hearing.
 The film also used 31 individual directors of photography to shoot different scenes.
 Once Bubby leaves the apartment a different director of photography is used for every location until the last third of the film, allowing an individual visual slant on everything Bubby sees for the first time.
 No director of photography was allowed to refer to the work of the others.